 Now the Rutgers MHRM is a STEM master's program, which signals that the program provides the rigor and analytic framework underscoring the sciences and technology.
 This designation offers students a competitive advantage with potential employers.

 For admission under this agreement, interested students must graduate from Gettysburg with a BA in Business, Organizations, and Management.
 Students who have had one or more of the relevant similar courses will also be considered for this program.

 Applications will be considered by the Rutgers HRM Department Graduate Director and Admissions Committee using the same standards used for admitting any applicant to the MHRM Program.

 The Rutgers MHRM program requires students to take 16 classes, or 48 credits.
 Under this agreement, up to five classes will be waived if a student has had similar courses at Gettysburg, and if that student has earned a 3.0 (“B”) or better in those courses.

 Under this agreement, courses that fulfill a requirement from the MHRM curriculum include:

-- OMS 419 Personal Selection and Job Analysis
+- MGT 419 Personal Selection and Job Analysis

 Under this agreement, remaining course requirements from the MHRM curriculum include: